dashkite/joy/docs/reference/set/intersection.md

 # intersection

-_Function_

-Returns a set that is the intersection (the common elements) of the given iterables.
+_Function_ &bull; Returns a set that is the intersection (the common elements) of the given iterables.

 <pre><code>intersection iterable, iterable &rarr; set</code></pre>
 <br>